MapsPeople/docs/collections/_web/v4/guides/simple_map.md

 ### Loading the MapsIndoors SDK

-The MapsIndoors SDK is loaded by using a script tag like so:
+The MapsIndoors SDK is loaded by using a script tag like the one below:

 ```html
 <script src="https://app.mapsindoors.com/mapsindoors/js/sdk/DevelopmentReleases/4.0.0-rc.1/mapsindoors-4.0.0-rc.1.js?apikey=YOUR_MAPSINDOORS_API_KEY"></script>